Alem/miniMVC/README.md

 miniMVC is a simple MVC framework for PHP designed to provide a minimalist, bare-bones base for your own specific application/framework and to allow you the freedom to hack your way to the rest.

-It features URI-routing, an Object-Oriented query builder, PDO parameterized SQL queries, a MVC scaffold generator, automatic and manual loading of models/views/modules, extension by third-party modules/classes, and basic bootstrap templates.
+It features URI-routing, a parameterized query builder, an MVC scaffold generator, instant/efficient  loading of models/views/modules, extension by third-party modules/classes, and basic bootstrap templates.

 To view how miniMVC routes and processes requests take a look at the image: public_html/media/img/miniMVC.jpg

 ### SETUP